take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 [../Back to ToC](#Table-of-Contents)

 For detailed instruction including images click [here](/docs/Step2.md)

+Now that the code can be found on the git repository we can see if the code will compile / build and see if there are no syntax errors of any kind.

 - Go back to your Jenkins Dashboard if not already there.
 - Go to "New item".
 Enter “Compile Code” as the item name and choose "Freestyle project"